Emergency:

 Conclusion

-To restore the functions and relieve the pain of the severely diseased knee joints, operate them with a knee replacement surgery.
+To restore the functions and help relieve pain of the severely diseased knee joints, operate them with a knee replacement surgery.
 If you have a fear of pain after surgery, rest assured.
 It will never be excruciating or intolerable.
-With the help of an ice machine and compression socks, you can tolerate the pain.
+With the help of an ice machine and compression socks, you can tolerate the knee pain.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions About TKR Recovery

 Even as the healing process starts and you gain both strength and range of motion, there will be certain activities that are best avoided due to the risk of injury or fall.
-Kneeling may be possible if the physical therapist clears you to.
+Kneeling may be possible if the therapist clears you to.
 Crawling on your knees, however, carries a risk of damaging the prosthesis and should be avoided.

-Most patients undergoing total knee replacement surgery are happy with the freedom from pain, increased range of movement, and activity levels.
+Most patients undergoing tkr surgery are happy with the freedom from pain, increased range of movement, and activity levels.
 There are, however, certain problems that could be reported.
 These include stiffness of the knee, infection of the surgical site, clicking sound during movement, and wearing out of prosthesis (in the long run).
 If you are concerned about these, it is best to discuss the risks with your doctor at BLK Max Hospital.

-Q How long after total knee replacement will you be pain-free?
+4. How long after total knee replacement will you be pain-free?

 Right after surgery, most patients report mild pain for 2-4 weeks.
 This pain reduces as the knee starts to heal.
 Some stiffness and soreness can be expected for a few months and total recovery could take up to a year.

-Q When can I go back to work?
+5. When can I go back to work?

 Normally, it takes 4-6 weeks for patients to resume their desk job after surgery.
 But, in the case of a physically demanding job, it takes quite a long recovery time.

-Q How long will it be before I feel normal?
+6. How long will it be before I feel normal?

 Within six months, you can resume your normal easy activities and get freedom from all crutches.
 Generally, it takes a year to regain knee strength and perform all normal activities.

-Q When can I do the housework?
+7. When can I do the housework?

 For the starting three months, you can only be able to manage light chores like dusting, washing, etc., and can perform in the starting three months.
 Till then, avoid any heavy activities like vacuum cleaning, etc.

-Q Will, I have to go back to the hospital?
+8. Will I have to go back to the hospital?

 It takes 4-5 days for a patient to leave the hospital after surgery.
 Nowadays, some hospitals provide outpatient surgery facilities.
 You can get discharged within 23-24 hours after this surgery.

-Q Will, I need another new knee?
+9. Will I need another new knee?

 The implanted knee can long for 15-20 years.
 Suppose you have surgery at a younger age.
 In that case, you usually need to undergo a second operation when the period is over.